RansisPoe/PathOfAtlas/README.md

 - [x] sidebar with sum of stats
 - [ ] build sharing
 - [ ] undo/redo
+- [x] allocate multiple connected nodes with a single click
-- [ ] allocate/unallocate multiple connected nodes with a single click
+- [ ] unallocate multiple connected nodes with a single click

 ## Local Development